Queueing games with an endogenous number of machines: Introduction

-This paper is the first one that allows for an endogeneous number of machines. \cite{m03} studied one machine queueing problem from a cooperative game theoretical perspective and showed that the rule assigning positions in the queue and compensations is the \cite{s53} value of the associated TU-game. \cite{chun06} introduced a pessimistic definition of the worth that can be generated by a subset of agents.
+\cite{m03} studied one machine queueing problem from a cooperative game theoretical perspective and showed that the rule assigning positions in the queue and compensations is the \cite{s53} value of the associated TU-game. \cite{chun06} introduced a pessimistic definition of the worth that can be generated by a subset of agents.
 It is proved that different definitions lead to very different rules.
 Towards a generalization to multiple machines, \cite{cjh08} consider queueing problems with two parallel machines. \cite{cetal89} are the first to study one-machine sequencing problems from a cooperative game theoretical point of view.
 That is, queueing problems with an initial queue where rescheduling is allowed to improve upon the initial situation.
 The rescheduling of jobs is allowed to reduce weighted completion time and the total savings by rescheduling can be shared by agents who own the jobs. \cite{hetal99} (see also \citealp{s06a}) consider multiple parallel sequencing situations where the number of machines is fixed.
 They guarantee the non-emptiness of the core for one and two machine situations, and moreover for two subclasses when there are at least three machines.

-In this paper, we consider that the number of machines is endogenous.
+By contrast, in this paper we consider that the number of machines is endogenous.
 Each machine has a cost to activate.
 Hence, in both types of problems, a subset of agents can ``buy'' as many machines as they want to in exchange of its cost, and under some constraints in problems with an existing initial order, might be able to ``sell'' some of the existing machines.
 Moreover, each agent incurs some waiting cost until her job is processed and she can leave the system.
 Then, we take a game theoretical approach to address the question on how to distribute among the players the proceeds of their cooperation, whenever they (re)schedule their jobs to be processed in an optimal way, minimizing total costs.
 Following the vast literature on different problems on rescheduling an initial queue (see for instance \citealp{cetal01}; \citealp{metal15}; \citealp{bt19}; \citealp{aetal21}), we examine conditions guaranteeing the existence of stable allocations.